-Using a Telescope at night for visuals is rather quite simple with less challenges because telescopes are basically designed to deliver great visuals of the night sky using any number of eyepieces you can fit into the diagonal.
-In theory night time astronomers and astro-photographers normally require more back focus rather than in-focus, and from my experience adding back focus is less frustrating than acquiring more "in Focus" which most Solar Astronomers require due to specialized filters.
+Using a Telescope at night for visuals is rather quite simple with fewer challenges because telescopes are basically designed to deliver great visuals of the night sky using any number of eyepieces you can fit into the diagonal.
+In theory, nighttime astronomers and astrophotographers normally require more back focus rather than in-focus, and from my experience adding back focus is less frustrating than acquiring more "in Focus" which most-Solar Astronomers require due to specialized filters.
 Achieving more back focus can be as simple as buying a set of good extension tubes and using them accordingly.
-In this article I will share some techniques to acquire more in-focus, as that seems to be the biggest challenge for people - me included.
+In this article I will share some techniques to acquire more in-focus, as that seems to be the biggest challenge for people - I included.

-If you are on the edge or just about ready to start your career in Solar imaging or observing I would recommend that before you make purchases carefully consider
+If you are on the edge or just about ready to start your journey in Solar imaging or observing I would recommend before you make purchases carefully consider

-what combinations of cameras, filters work right out of the box.
-You can do a lot of that research through Astronomy forums such as Cloudy Nights, or troll through the internet looking for others who solved the mystery and their set up.
-Lets assume we are starting out with some great white light adventures - this will allow you to gain experience in imaging, processing the results and eventually be ready for your next HA adventure.
+what combinations of cameras, filters work right out of the box for the OTA you are considering.
+You can do a lot of that research through Astronomy forums such as Cloudy Nights, or troll through the internet looking for others who solved the mystery with their set up.
+Let's assume we are starting out with some great white light adventures - this will allow you to gain experience in imaging, processing the results, and eventually, be ready for the pinnacle of HA viewing and imaging.
 Regardless of where you start you will be faced with the dreaded "not enough" in-focus challenge.

 Some of the options in the illustration are shown that I went through to get my telescope, Quarks, and White Light Wedge to reach in-focus.
-What is not shown is my other Baader Diagonal that like my Baader Solar Wedge allows the eyepiece holders to be removed and attaching a low profile holder, shaving off about 1/2 inch, and every mm counts.
-In practice using a good diaganol you can re-configure it using shorter 1.25 eyepiece holders and attach your camera direct to the diagonal.
-Adapters are the key -You may require a M43 to M44 male to female adapter to be able to remove the eyepiece altogether- You basically are trying to remove any thing that can be un-threaded not needed that is in the optical path.
+What is not shown is my other Baader Diagonal that like my Baader Solar Wedge allows the eyepiece holders to be removed and attaching a low profile holder, shaving off about 1/2 inch, and every mm count.
+In practice using a good diagonal you can re-configure it using shorter 1.25 eyepiece holders and attach your camera direct to the diagonal.
+Adapters are the key -You may require an M43 to M44 male to female adapter to be able to remove the eyepiece altogether- You basically are trying to remove anything that can be un-threaded not needed that is in the optical path.